covalenthq/covalent-docs/docs/content/tools/get-log-data.md

 # Get Log Data

-Use this tool to export the list of token holders and their balances as of any historical block height across the supported blockchains.
-If you want to write code to do this - use the [`token_holders` endpoint](https://www.covalenthq.com/docs/api/#get-/v1/{chain_id}/tokens/{address}/token_holders/) on the Covalent API.
+Use this tool to download CSV of Contract Logs by Contract Address and by Topic Hashes across the supported blockchains.
+If you want to write code to do this - use the [`Get Log events by contract address` endpoint](https://www.covalenthq.com/docs/api/#get-/v1/{chain_id}/events/address/{address}/) and [`Get Log events by topic hash(es)` endpoint](https://www.covalenthq.com/docs/api/#get-/v1/{chain_id}/events/topics/{topic}/) on the Covalent API.

 <p>
   <GetLogData />